Description

 'The Sharpe ratio (also known as the Sharpe index, the Sharpe measure, and the reward-to-variability ratio) is a way to examine the performance of an investment by adjusting for its risk.
 The ratio measures the excess return (or risk premium) per unit of deviation in an investment asset or a trading strategy, typically referred to as risk, named after William F. Sharpe.'

-• During the last 3 years, the risk / return profile (Sharpe) is 1.43, which is higher, thus better than the value of 1.22 from the benchmark.
+• During the last 3 years, the ratio of return and volatility (Sharpe) is 1.05, which is lower, thus worse than the value of 1.26 from the benchmark.

 Sortino:

-• The excess return divided by the downside deviation over 5 years of DoorDash is 0.37, which is lower, thus worse compared to the benchmark SPY (1.04) in the same period.
+• Looking at the excess return divided by the downside deviation of 0 in the last 5 years of DoorDash, we see it is relatively lower, thus worse in comparison to the benchmark SPY (0.86)

-• Compared with SPY (1.83) in the period of the last 3 years, the ratio of annual return and downside deviation of 2.11 is larger, thus better.
+• Compared with SPY (1.89) in the period of the last 3 years, the downside risk / excess return profile of 1.52 is lower, thus worse.

 Ulcer: